 Best 10 Universities in the World: Detailed Guide

 The best universities in the world rank higher due to strong performance in key areas like placement rate, acceptance rate, and student diversity.
 With consistently high salary outcomes, they stand out from other institutions.
-Beyond outcomes, top universities are also known for affordability.
+Beyond outcomes, top universities in the world are also known for affordability.
 For instance, 80% of Harvard students receive some form of financial aid.

 Here’s a detailed guide to the top 10 universities in the world: